Swechchasebak Dal president Shafiul Bari Babu dies | The Asian Age Online, Bangladesh

-Jatiyatabadi Swechchasebak Dal President Shafiul Bari Babu died of cancer at Evercare Hospital in the capital early Tuesday.
-He was 49.
+Jatiyatabadi Swechchasebak Dal President Shafiul Bari Babu died at a hospital in the capital early Tuesday.
+He was 51.

-“He breathed his last at 4 am at the hospital,” said BNP chairperson’s media wing member Sayrul Kabir Khan.
+"He breathed his last at 4am at Evercare Hospital while undergoing treatment for lung infection and breathing problem," said Swechchasebak Dal general secretary Abdul Quader Bhuiyan Jewel.
+Jewel said Babu had been admitted to Anwar Khan Modern Hospital on Monday afternoon with acute breathing problem caused by lung infection and later shifted to Evercare Hospital at 1:52 am as his condition worsened, reports UNB.

 Leave Your Comments